javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

 Please note the links above, as there's so much stuff to learn it's impossible to cover and remember everything.

-When you'd like to read about a property or a method, the Mozilla manual at <https://developer.mozilla.org/en-US/search> is a nice resource, but reading the corresponding spec may be better: i's more complex and longer to read, but will make your fundamental knowledge sound and complete.
+When you'd like to read about a property or a method, the Mozilla manual at <https://developer.mozilla.org/en-US/search> is a nice resource, but reading the corresponding spec may be better: it's more complex and longer to read, but will make your fundamental knowledge sound and complete.